helm/charts/stable/kibana/README.md

 ### To 2.3.0

 The default value of `elasticsearch.url` (for kibana < 6.6) has been removed in favor of `elasticsearch.hosts` (for kibana >= 6.6).

+### To 4.0.x

+From now on Kibana chart will bring Elasticsearch dependency by default.
+This is needed to get the test running.
+If you don't need Elasticsearch as dependency set elasticsearchDependency to false.